mongodb-developer/social-app-demo/README.md

 You should get the specific document we searched for now.

-> Do not commit changes to your repo as this would commit your API key.
+> Do not commit changes to your repo as this would commit your API key 😬.
 Reset this branch before switching to the next one by running: `git reset --hard`.

 ---